Rich Boy

-Marece Benjamin Richards (born February 8, 1983), better known by his stage name Rich Boy, is an American rapper known for his 2006 single "Throw Some D's" (featuring Polow da Don), which peaked at number six on the Billboard Hot 100.
+Marece Benjamin Richards (born September 2, 1983), better known by his stage name Rich Boy, is an American rapper known for his 2006 single "Throw Some D's" (featuring Polow da Don), which peaked at number six on the Billboard Hot 100.
 It served as lead single for his eponymous debut studio album (2007), which was released in March of the following year by Polow da Don's Zone 4, an imprint Interscope Records.

-A commercial success, the album peaked at number three on the Billboard 200, although critical reception was mixed to average.
+A commercial success, the album peaked at number three on the Billboard 200, although critical reception was mixed.
 His 2009 follow-up single, "Drop" (featuring Polow da Don) became popular through remixes and freestyles by then-upcoming Internet rappers, including Childish Gambino, Kid Cudi, and Earl Sweatshirt.
 His subsequent releases have failed to yield any further commercial response.

 Early life and education

 Richards is from Alabama.
 He was studying mechanical engineering at Tuskegee University, but he dropped out to concentrate on pursuing a rap career.